Firazyr is a brand-name injection prescribed for hereditary angioedema. Firazyr contains the active ingredient icatibant acetate.

 The Food and Drug Administration (FDA) has approved Firazyr to treat acute (severe and sudden) attacks of hereditary angioedema (HAE) in adults.

-Cinryze is approved by the FDA to help prevent angioedema attacks in adults as well as children age 6 years and older with HAE.
+Cinryze is approved by the FDA to help prevent angioedema attacks in adults as well as children ages 6 years and older with HAE.

 Drug forms and administration

 Firazyr comes as a liquid solution in a prefilled syringe.
-The drug is given as a subcutaneous injection (an injection just beneath the skin) in the belly area.
-A healthcare provider can give you the injections, but they can also train you or a caregiver to give the injections at home.
+You will receive the drug as a subcutaneous injection in the abdomen.
+A healthcare professional can give you the injections.
+They can also train you or a caregiver to give the injections at home.

 You’ll use Firazyr only when you have an acute attack of HAE.

 Cinryze comes as a powder in a vial.
 It’s mixed with sterile water and then given as an intravenous (IV) infusion.
 An infusion is an injection into a vein that’s given over a period of time.
-You’ll likely receive Cinryze from a healthcare provider at an infusion center.
-But you may be able to give yourself infusions at home after a healthcare provider trains you.
+You’ll likely receive Cinryze from a healthcare professional at an infusion center.
+But you may be able to give yourself infusions at home after a healthcare professional trains you.

 You’ll likely receive Cinryze every 3 to 4 days.